 Redfish must be between 18 and 30 inches to be legally harvested in Mississippi.
 The daily bag limit is 3 fish per person.
 Recreational anglers can keep one redfish over 30 inches each year.

 Alabama has a year-round redfish bite that is one of the best in the country.
 The jetties, rivers, and bays always have a strong bite and plenty of bull reds when the migration starts.
 Check out our Alabama fishing Page below to start planning your next day on the water.

 There is no closed season for redfish in Alabama so they are open to harvest year-round.
 The best time of year to catch redfish in Alabama is in the fall but fishing opportunities are strong year-round.

 Redfish must be between 16” and 26” to be legally retained in Alabama.
 The daily bag limit is 3 fish per person.
 One fish of the 3 fish may be kept over the maximum length per day.

 Florida has the Atlantic and Gulf coast where top-notch redfish can be caught throughout the year.
-Florida has incredible fishing across the state and routinely produces some of the biggest red fish each year.
-Start planning your next fishing trip by checking out our Florida redfish guides.
+Florida has incredible fishing across the state and routinely produces some of the biggest red drum each year.
+Start planning your next trip by checking out our Florida fishing page.